 Originally archeologists thought that the dinosaur species iguanodon wore a horn on his head.
 Later it was discovered that this "horn" was actually part of his thumb.

 Many older visual representations of Ancient Greece or Rome show temples and buildings that are complete white, just like the ruins of these temples look today.
 Actually: back then all temples were painted in bright colors.

 Before the age of photography almost every visual representation was made years later, since it was impossible to capture something on the moment it happened.
 This allowed artists to fantasize their own ideas of how a certain person or historical event looked.
 Even paintings made by eye witnesses or while the subject was present to pose are dubious, since artists were forced to idealize or romanticize everything according to their patrons' wishes.
-Its a good rule of thumb that the less idealized a portait looks the more likely it is accurate.
+It's a good rule of thumb that, the less idealized a portrait looks, the more likely it is accurate.

 That was the concept of the Swiss exposition "futur antérieur", with how archaeologists of the Fifth Millennium might interpret 20th century society based what few archaeological remains would be conserved.
 The expo proceeded to lampshade the guesswork and conflation which sometimes occur in the historical reconstruction, as well as our tendency to link every little artifact with religion.
 Highlights include conflating the victory pose of sportsmen and that of a crucified Jesus; garden dwarves interpreted as statues of important leaders or priests (pottery conserves well) and motherboards reconstructed as 3D city maps.